 As per ancient Indian tradition, greeting with folded hands is followed since time immemorial.
 The gesture is often said with Namaste and it means that the goodness in me, bows to the goodness in you; we’re equal.

 It’s such an equalizer.

 I love greeting people as per our traditional Indian style and hence you can always find me doing this with you at the start and at the end of a meeting.
-Strangely, this is not used much in or daily life; especially at work place; many feel weird.
+Strangely, this is not used much in our daily life; especially at the workplace; many feel weird.
 I have had people laughing at me when I do this before an official meeting.